Pope Urban II: First Crusade

-When Pope Urban had said these ... things in his urbane discourse, he so influenced to one purpose the desires of all who were present, that they cried out "It is the will of God!
+When Pope Urban had said these ... things in his urbane discourse, he so influenced to one purpose the desires of all who were present that they cried out, "It is the will of God!
 It is the will of God!".
 When the venerable Roman pontiff heard that, [he] said: "Most beloved brethren, today is manifest in you what the Lord says in the Gospel, 'Where two or three are gathered together in my name there am I in the midst of them.'
 Unless the Lord God had been present in your spirits, all of you would not have uttered the same cry.
-For, although the cry issued from numerous mouths, yet the origin of the cry was one.
-Therefore I say to you that God, who implanted this in your breasts, has drawn it forth from you.
-Let this then be your war-cry in combats, because this word is given to you by God.
+For although the cry issued from numerous mouths, yet the origin of the cry was one.
+Therefore, I say to you that God, who implanted this in your breasts, has drawn it forth from you.
+Let this then be your war cry in combats because this word is given to you by God.
 When an armed attack is made upon the enemy, let this one cry be raised by all the soldiers of God: It is the will of God!
-It is the will of God!"

-Within Fulcher of Chartres account of pope Urban’s speech there was a promise of remission of sins for whoever took part in the crusade.All who die by the way, whether by land or by sea, or in battle against the pagans, shall have immediate remission of sins.
+It is the will of God!"Within Fulcher of Chartres's account of Pope Urban's speech, there was a promise of remission of sins for whoever took part in the crusade.All who die by the way, whether by land or by sea, or in battle against the pagans, shall have immediate remission of sins.
 This I grant them through the power of God with which I am invested.

-It is disputed whether the famous slogan "God wills it" or "It is the will of God" (deus vult in Latin, Dieu le veut in French) in fact was established as a rallying cry during the Council.
-While Robert the Monk says so, it is also possible that the slogan was created as a catchy propaganda motto afterwards.
+It is disputed whether the famous slogan "God wills it" or "It is the will of God" (deus vult in Latin, Dieu le veut in French) in fact was established as a rallying cry during the council.
+While Robert the Monk says so, it is also possible that the slogan was created as a catchy propaganda motto afterward.